backtrace-labs/backtrace-unity/README.md

 Game Consoles - PlayStation4, Xbox One, Nintendo Switch There are some differences in capabilities that backtrace-unity provides based on the platform.
 Major capabilities are summarized as follows:
 * All Platforms - Unhandled Exceptions, Handled Exceptions, Custom Indexable Metadata, File Attachments*, Last N Log Lines, Automatic attachment of Screenshots, Client Side Deduplication Rules*, Client Side Submission Filtering, Client Side Submission Limits, Performance Diagnostics, Offline Database*(Except Nintendo Switch)
-* Android -Identified by attribute uname.sysname = Android; ANRs (Hangs), Native Process and Memory Information, Java Exception Handler (Plugins, Exported Game in Android Studio)
+* Android -Identified by attribute uname.sysname = Android; ANRs (Hangs), Native Process and Memory Information, Java Exception Handler (Plugins, Exported Game in Android Studio), NDK crashes.
 * iOS - Identified by attribute uname.sysname = IOS
 * WebGL - Identified by attribute uname.sysname = WebGL.
 The attribute device.model is currently used to share the browser information.
 *Switch - Identified by attribute uname.sysname = Switch.
 Note that the attribute GUID is regenerated with each Switch restart (It is not an accurate count of number of Users or Devices.
 It is a count of Switch Sessions).
 Note that the current release does no support Offline Database or related features.